2015 Request for Proposals

 Elevate strives to build bridges in the downtown community though partnerships and collaboration.
 The total amount of partnerships formed in Elevate 2011 was 19, including Universities, not for profit organizations, government organizations and private businesses.
 Within one month following the close of Elevate 2011, 101 local, national and international articles were published regarding downtown Atlanta, the arts and most importantly their relationship to the businesses and surrounding economy.

 Elevate officially became an annual downtown arts program of the Office of Cultural Affairs in 2012.
-Now in the second year, the physical project area has been extended from coverage of three blocks to all of central downtown Atlanta.
+Now in the fifth year, the physical project area has been extended from coverage of three blocks to all of central downtown Atlanta.
 Partnerships have grown to include contemporary museums such as the High and MocaGA as has local community support and volunteer base.
-This year, artwork commissioned through Elevate will be offered a larger budget per project, increasing the caliber and scale of selected work to exhibit.
-We expect Elevate 2012 programs and commissions to impact the Atlanta economy, increase the quality of life for our citizens, educate the public and gain global attention for our city as a creative and culturally engaging contemporary city.
+We expect Elevate 2015 programs and commissions to impact the Atlanta economy, increase the quality of life for our citizens, educate the public and gain global attention for our city as a creative and culturally engaging contemporary city.